girochat/napari-crop-tool/README.md

 ## Quick start
 1. Open napari and load a 3D image.
 2. Activate the plugin widget from the Plugins menu.
+3. Select a target layer to crop.
-3. Draw a rectangle ROI in the current view.
+4. Draw a rectangle ROI in the current view.
-4. Scroll to set the ROI start/stop along the remaining axis.
+5. Scroll to set the ROI start/stop along the remaining axis.
-5. Export ROI coordinates to CSV.
+6. Export ROI coordinates to CSV.

-The CSV contains the ROI bounds in pixel coordinates (axis-aligned).
+The CSV contains the ROI bounds in world coordinates (axis-aligned).

 ## Documentation